 Here are the three steps to effective cloud collaboration:

 Make sure your data is easily accessible

-Mobile information access and the ability to share (in real-time) is key to fostering collaboration in the digital workplace.
-Nothing is worse than having to log in to the VPN, pull down the file, discuss it via the phone, and THEN decide on who needs to save the changes.
+Mobile information access and the ability to share (in real-time) are key to fostering collaboration in the digital workplace.
+Nothing is worse than having to log in to the VPN, pull down the file, discuss it via the phone, and THEN decide who needs to save the changes.

 Microsoft now provides free tools to assist with migration from file shares into the cloud.
 SharePoint has become the central storage place for all your documents and data.
-Once your data is here you can easily utilize OneDrive, Office Online, and Teams to share and collaborate with others both inside and outside your organization.
-Until your data is “freed” from on-premise servers and cloud-native you will not have true collaboration capabilities.
+Once your data is here, you can easily utilize OneDrive, Office Online, and Teams to share and collaborate with others inside and outside your organization.
+Until your data is “freed” from on-premise servers and cloud-native, you will not have true collaboration capabilities.

 Make your collaboration platform mobile first

 Fostering ad-hoc collaboration requires a mobile-first approach.
-By the time a user logs into their laptop and then fires up the VPN the thought is likely gone.
-Your collaboration platform should be as easy to use as sending a text message.
+When a user logs into their laptop and fires up the VPN, the thought is likely gone.
+Your collaboration platform should be as easy as sending a text message.
 There should not be a difference between collaboration on your mobile device or workstation.
-It should support the ability to easily share data and then start an ad-hoc discussion around it.
+It should support the ability to share data and easily start an ad-hoc discussion around it.

 Microsoft Teams provides this experience in a seamless way.
-It’s integration of SharePoint, video conferencing, and messaging makes it the ideal hub for your cloud collaboration strategy.
-Combined with Office Online you can actually collaboration in real-time directly from your documents without ever leaving the Teams app!
+Its integration of SharePoint, video conferencing, and messaging makes it the ideal hub for your cloud collaboration strategy.
+Combined with Office Online, you can collaborate directly from your documents in real-time without leaving the Teams app!

 Provide guidance for your users on how to collaborate